lastefoto-ee/lastefoto-ee.github.io/content/en/project/cake smash/index.md

 * cake;
 * balloons (15 pcs);
 * 20 digital photos processed with detailed retouching, prepared for printing and posting on the Internet (without loss of quality)
+* processing of additional photos 5 € / photo

 Price **170** €